start typing and results will show

 The origins of the BSSSP were an informal meeting of what was first conceived as The British Society of Psychiatry on 12 August 1913.
 This all-male group, chaired by German sexologist Magnus Hirschfeld, shared a primary interest in reforming the laws around homosexuality, and included Edward Carpenter and Laurence Housman, who would remain central to its later incarnation.

 The Society’s inaugural meeting as The British Society for the Study of Sex Psychology took place on 8 July 1914 at The Medical Society in Chandos Street, London.
-Over the following decades, it had limited funds and a membership of never more than a few hundred, but nevertheless maintained its ‘sort of disinterested enthusiasm for sexual misconduct in all its forms’, drawing members and visitors from a wide variety of professions and activist interests.
-It held meetings, hosted speakers, and circulated papers on subjects spanning sex education, birth control, marriage and divorce, homosexuality, obscenity, and sunbathing.
+Over the following decades, despite limited funds and a membership of never more than a few hundred, it drew members and visitors from a wide variety of professions and activist interests, many of whom were involved in other initiatives, like the World League for Sexual Reform.
+The BSSSP held meetings, hosted speakers, and circulated papers on subjects spanning sex education, birth control, marriage and divorce, homosexuality, obscenity, and sunbathing.

 Four individuals were considered its cornerstones: writers and campaigners Edward Carpenter, and Laurence Housman, criminologist George Ives, and naturalist Bertram Lloyd.
-Suffragist and actor Cicely Hamilton was the group’s first female member, though ‘membership and eligibility for office… on precisely the same terms to women as to men’ was described as a ‘fundamental principle’ of the Society.
+Suffragist and actor Cicely Hamilton was the group’s first female member, though involvement for women on the same terms as for men was described as a fundamental principle of the Society.
 Indeed, most of the Society’s medical professionals were women, and female representatives from movements including suffrage and divorce law reform were plentiful.

 Read more